 Thrillers – crime, police procedural, psychological etc. seem to be the genre to read at the moment with a plethora of authors available.
 With so much to choose from, that can make trying to pick my next read quite difficult.
 This time, the choice was made for me as I was sent a copy of C.L.
 Taylor’s Strangers.

-I first read The Missing by this author in 2018, and whilst it was a good story I wasn’t overwhelmed (you can read my review here).
-This was followed by Sleep in 2019, which I found to absolutely brilliant (you can read my review here).
+I first read The Missing by C. L. Taylor in 2018, and whilst it was a good story I wasn’t overwhelmed.
+This was followed by Sleep in 2019, which I found to absolutely brilliant.
 Now for 2020 is Strangers, and in my opinion, this is the best yet!